-Three hours lecture, three hours laboratory, one and one half hours internet and library research.
+Three hours lecture, three hours laboratory, one and one-half hours research.
 A review of the skills needed to operate effectively in an ambulatory setting, with emphasis on receiving and controlling inventory, processing prescriptions using computerized prescription processing, and medical insurance billing.
 Customer relations.